ServiceStack/ServiceStackVS/angular-spa.md

     DebugMode false

-This file is located in the `wwwroot_build/deploy` folder by default which is copied as a part of the `02-package-server` task.
+The appsettings.txt file is located in the `wwwroot_build/deploy` folder by default which is copied as a part of the `02-package-server` task.

 ##### 03-package-client #####
 This task is also separated out to allow updating, and if required deployment, to just the client side resources.
-It clean's the client side related files in the wwwroot folder, bundles and copies the new resources.
+It cleans the client side related files in the wwwroot folder, bundles and copies the new resources.
 The bundling searches for assets in the index.html file and follows build comments to minify and replace references.
 This enables simple use of debug JS files whilst still having control how our resources minify.

         <!-- build:js lib/js/angular.min.js -->
         <script src="bower_components/angular/angular.js"></script>